vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/limitations-of-the-pii-data-architecture-during-closed-beta.md

 ### Master Data

-Note that **Master Data** features may be impacted in the following three aspects.

-#### Triggers

-At the moment, triggers are not supported by the PII platform version Profile System.

-#### Orders Index

-This is a legacy integration that was deprecated.
-VTEX will disable it.

-#### CL

-Currently, Master Data custom CL fields are not supported.
+Accounts with the PII data architecture must use only the dedicated [Profile System](https://developers.vtex.com/docs/guides/profile-system) for managing customer profiles.
+[Master Data](https://developers.vtex.com/docs/guides/master-data-components), previously used for profile management, is not compatible with the PII data architecture.
+You cannot use it alongside or instead of the Profile System.
+Triggers are not supported in the current version of Profile System.

 ### Pricing - Price tables